Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Scope and Assumptions

 We consider text‑centric LLMs with optional tool use and retrieval grounding.
 We assume enterprise constraints: privacy, residency, auditability, and safety policies.
 Multilingual and multimodal notes are included where relevant.
+Future of bespoke AI agents explores tool-using agents, planning, and verification in depth.

 Background and Problem Setting